mpopv/pmtds/README.md

 Do you nest media queries inside elements in SCSS, but get sick of writing out media queries for small responsive changes, especially if you need multiple?
 This is a set of mixins designed to reduce that work by condensing it down to as concise a syntax as possible, by baking in some assumptions.

-pxsmlx is opinionated — it only uses min-width queries and Bootstrap breakpoints.
+pxsmlx is opinionated — it only uses min-width queries and Bootstrap breakpoints (plus an extra one at 1440px).
 But it allows you to write complex sets of media queries much more quickly.

 ```scss
   // You write...